RicardoAdelino/Restoration-Eco/Code.md

 ct.res <- FactoMineR::catdes(v.test, proba = 0.05, num.var = 1)
 ```

-## Retaining information about silhouette
+## Retaining information about the silhouette
 This step allows identifying which group each species fall within.
 In this step, the group is represented by factor *i.e. 1,2,3...*.
 For more details on how to create the functional groups' names see *Labelling the functional groups* section in the main text.
 Here we are indicating only the code to clustering species for **K = 15** groups.
 In order to get a more comprehensive effect of the number of groups in species clustering it will be necessary to execute this code replacing **K =15** for **K=5** and **K=8**.

 ```